Destinations Greece The Cyclades Mykonos

 Mykonos Old Port · 9 a.m. boat

-Cab to the Old Port; 9 a.m. ferry to the UNESCO archaeological islet. €25 ferry + €12 site entry.
-Two and a half hours on the island; back at 2 p.m.
+Cab to the Old Port, then the 9 a.m. ferry to the UNESCO archaeological islet. €25 ferry plus €12 site entry.
+Two and a half hours on the island, back at 2 p.m.
 Closed Mondays.
-Take water, hat, real shoes.
+Take water, a hat, real shoes.

 €25 ferry + €12 siteClosed Mondays